Link Search Menu Expand Document

 What evidence supports this claim?

-van Leeuwen & Park (2009) found evidence for this claim with a sample of Dutch students both when political affinity was tested using an explicit question and when it was tested using an implicit measure.
+van Leeuwen & Park (2009) used the Moral Foundations Questionnaire (MFQ-1) to find evidence for this claim with a sample of Dutch students both when political affinity was tested using an explicit question and when it was tested using an implicit measure.
 And Graham, Haidt, & Nosek (2009) found comparable results with a sample from the USA.

 On the basis of a careful meta-analysis of evidence, Kivikangas et al. (2021) conclude that, with some important exceptions noted below,